nish0699/Electricity-Price---QRT-Data-Challange---Team3/README.md

 - Navigate to the directory containing the notebooks.
 - Run `jupyter notebook` and open the desired notebook in the browser.

-## Contributing
-We welcome contributions from other team members and the community.
-Please feel free to fork the repository, make changes, and submit pull requests.